-Note 2: The LTC7819R is specified over the -40°C to 150°C operating junction temperature range.
-High junction temperatures degrade operating lifetimes.
-Note that the maximum ambient temperature consistent with these specifications is determined by specific operating conditions in conjunction with board layout, the rated package thermal impedance and other environmental factors.
-The junction temperature (T_J, in °C) is calculated from the ambient temperature (T_A, in °C) and power dissipation (P_D, in Watts) according to the formula: T_J = T_A + (P_D • θ{JA}), where θ{JA} (in °C/W) is the package thermal impedance.
+Note 2: The LTC7817 is tested under pulsed load conditions such that $T{.l} \approx T{A}$.
+The LTC7817E is guaranteed to meet specifications from 0°C to 85°C junction temperature.
+Specifications over the -40°C to 125°C operating junction temperature range are assured by design, characterization and correlation with statistical process controls.
+The LTC7817I is guaranteed over the -40°C to 125°C operating junction temperature range, the LTC7817J is guaranteed over the -40°C to 150°C operating junction temperature range, and the LTC7817H is guaranteed over the -40°C to 150°C operating junction temperature range.
+High junction temperatures degrade operating lifetimes; operating lifetime is derated for junction temperatures greater than 125°C. Note that the maximum ambient temperature consistent with these specifications is determined by specific operating conditions in conjunction with board layout, the rated package thermal impedance and other environmental factors.
+The junction temperature (T_J, in °C) is calculated from the ambient temperature (TA, in °C) and power dissipation (PD, in Watts) according to the formula: $T_J = T_A + (P_D \bullet \theta{JA})$, where θ{JA} (in °C/W) is the package thermal impedance.

-Note 3: When SENSE1- \geq 3.2V or EXTV{CC} \geq 4.8V, V{IN} supply current is transferred to these pins to reduce the total input supply quiescent current.
-SENSE1- bias current is reflected to the channel 1 input supply by the formula I{VIN1} = I{SENSE1}- • V{OUT1}/(V{IN1} • η), where η is the efficiency.
-EXTV{CC} bias current is similarly reflected to the input supply when biased by an output.
-To minimize input supply current, select channel 1 to be the lowest output voltage greater than 3.2V and connect EXTV{CC} to the lowest output voltage greater than 4.8V
+Note 3: When SENSE1- \geq 3.2V or EXTV{CC} \geq 4.8V, V{BIAS} supply current is transferred to these pins to reduce the total input supply quiescent current.
+SENSE1- bias current is reflected to the buck channel 1 input supply (V{IN1}) by the formula I{VIN1} = I{SENSE1}- \bullet V{OUT1}/(V{IN1} \bullet η), where η is the efficiency.
+EXTV{CC} bias current is similarly reflected to a buck channel input supply when biased by a buck channel output.
+To minimize input supply current, select channel 1 to be the lowest output voltage greater than 3.2V and connect $EXTV{CC}$ to the lowest output voltage greater than 4.8V.

-Note 4: The LTC7819 is tested in a feedback loop that servos $V{ITH1,2,3}$ to a specified voltage and measures the resultant $V{FB1,2,3}$.
-The specification at 85°C is not tested in production and is assured by design, characterization and correlation to production testing at other temperatures.
+Note 4: The LTC7817 is tested in a feedback loop that servos $V{ITH1,2,3}$ to a specified voltage and measures the resultant $V{FB1,2,3}$.
+The specifications at 0°C and 85°C are not tested in production and are assured by design, characterization and correlation to production testing at other temperatures (125°C for the LTC7817E/LTC7817I, 150°C for the LTC7817J/LTC7817H)

 Note 5: Dynamic supply current is higher due to the gate charge being delivered at the switching frequency.
-See Applications information.
+See Applications Information.